Vladimir-csp/uwsm/README.md

 WIP(ish).
 Use at your onw risk.

 The main structure of subcommands and features is more or less settled and will likely not receive any drastic changes unless some illuminative idea comes by.
 Nonetheless, keep an eye for commits with `[Breaking]` messages.

 ## Concepts and features

 - Maximum use of systemd units and dependencies for startup, operation, and shutdown
-  - binds to basic structure of `graphical-session-pre.target`, `graphical-session.target`, `xdg-desktop-autostart.target`
+  - binds to the basic [structure](https://systemd.io/DESKTOP_ENVIRONMENTS/#pre-defined-systemd-units) of `graphical-session-pre.target`, `graphical-session.target`, `xdg-desktop-autostart.target`
   - adds custom slices `app-graphical.slice`, `background-graphical.slice`, `session-graphical.slice` to put apps in and terminate them cleanly
-  - provides convenient way of launching apps to those slices
+  - provides convenient way of [launching apps to those slices](https://systemd.io/DESKTOP_ENVIRONMENTS/#xdg-standardization-for-applications)
 - Systemd units are treated with hierarchy and universality in mind:
   - templated units with specifiers
   - named from common to specific where possible